Information for Students

-Work study is a need-based financial aid award.
+Work Study is a need-based financial aid award.
 It is not a grant (you must work to earn it), and it is not a loan (you don't have to repay it).
-Students must qualify for need-based financial aid to receive work study.
-For more information refer to the handbook or visit the Financial Aid website.
+Students must qualify for need-based financial aid to receive Work Study.
+For more information refer to the Work Study Handbook or visit the Financial Aid website.

 Helpful tips for your job search

 - Keep your resume updated

 - Dress professionally for your interview; act professionally at all times

 - Pay attention to job announcements on the community, announcements, and student listservs